LEATHER CLEANINGGet the highest quality of care for your leather from San Juan County Chem-Dry

-- Oils and Grease : Oils from both us and our animals attach and hold onto leather.
-Hair and hand oils are easily transferred to the head cushions and armrests of the furniture and can cause serious damage to the protective finishes found on leather.
+- Oils and Grease: Oils from both us and our animals attach and hold onto leather.
+Hair and hand oils are easily transferred to the head cushions and armrests of the furniture and can cause serious damage to the protective finishes found on leather furniture.

-- Dust : Consider the dust that builds up on a coffee table or desk over a week’s time.
-This same dust is being deposited on your leather.
-In addition to this dust you add airborne cooking oils and pollutants that are present, to some degree, in every home.
+- Dust: Consider the dust that builds up on a coffee table or desk over a week’s time.
+This same dust is being deposited on your leather, though it might not be as obvious.
+In addition to this dust, you add airborne cooking oils and pollutants that are present, to some degree, in every home.

-- Dyes and Inks : The inks from newsprint in newspapers can readily be deposited on leather.
+- Dyes and Inks: The inks from newsprint in newspapers can readily be deposited on leather.
 Clothes such as denims can transfer dye onto leather in a process called dye transfer.
-The direct ink from a leaky pen or the aspiring toddler artist can be hard to avoid.
+Leaky pens or children’s art can also cause problems in leather.

-Whatever your leather needs – whether it be a full cleaning or advice – give us a call!
+Whatever your leather needs in the Farmington area- whether it be a full cleaning or advice – give us a call!